frslabs/forus-android/README.md

 #### Enabling Forus Proteus Face SDK

-- To enable the antispoof functionality in the app, make sure you add `enableFaceEngine()` when contructing `ForusFaceConfig` object.
+- To enable this functionality in the app, make sure you add `enableFaceEngine()` when contructing `ForusFaceConfig` object.
 ```java

   // ...